1vid/hangman/README.md

 # Hangman
 Console Ruby game.
 When you start the game, the computer guesses a random word from [/data/words.txt](https://github.com/Kucherjashka/hangman/commit/3f020f2bc890b379ee763ec02314881fc7aa1af9).

 You need to guess the chosen word by entering Russian letters one by one.
 Guessed letters will be shown above the gallows drawing, hidden letters are displayed with "__".
 The erroneous letters are shown below the drawing of the gallows.
-In this case, the letters already entered earlier are not taken into account, the letters "e" and "ё" are considered one letter, as well as the letters "i" - "й".
+In this case, the letters already entered earlier are not taken into account, the letters "e" and "ё" are considered one letter, as well as the letters "и" - "й".
 There are 7 errors allowed in the game.
 Each time you make a mistake, the error counter will increase by 1 and the gallows pattern will change depending on how close you are to losing.
 If you lose, the hidden word will be shown.

 # Language: